MikeColetta/Fitness-Tracker/README.md

 ## Description

 I created the back-end of a fitness tracker website.
-The user can create workouts and add exercises to already created workouts.
-The website also tracks and provides statistics of previous workouts.
+The user can create workouts, add exercises to already existing workouts, and view statistics of past workouts.

 ## Table of Contents
 1. [Installation](#installation)